asantos00/website/content/blog/second-adventure-in-deno-land.md

 deno run --allow-net=api.twitter.com index.ts
 ```

-This would, as you probably guess, allow network calls to `api.twitter.com` but disallow all the other calls.
+This will, as you probably guessed, allow network calls to `api.twitter.com` but disallow all the other calls.
 Instead of allowing complete access to network, we're allowing just part of it, whitelisting and blocking everything else by default.

 This is now very well explained on the [Permissions page](https://deno.land/manual/getting_started/permissions.), which is one of the documentation improvements that were added after the v.1.0.0 launch.